Is There a Dimmer Outlook Ahead for Caesars Entertainment Inc. (CZR)?

 Analysts’ Opinion of CZR

-Many brokerage firms have already submitted their reports for CZR stocks, with KeyBanc Capital Markets repeating the rating for CZR by listing it as a “Overweight.”
-The predicted price for CZR in the upcoming period, according to KeyBanc Capital Markets is $89 based on the research report published on January 14th of the current year 2021.
+Many brokerage firms have already submitted their reports for CZR stocks, with Morgan Stanley repeating the rating for CZR by listing it as a “Overweight.”
+The predicted price for CZR in the upcoming period, according to Morgan Stanley is $92 based on the research report published on April 05th of the current year 2021.

-Goldman, on the other hand, stated in their research note that they expect to see CZR reach a price target of $80.
-The rating they have provided for CZR stocks is “Neutral” according to the report published on December 11th, 2020.
+JP Morgan, on the other hand, stated in their research note that they expect to see CZR reach a price target of $101.
+The rating they have provided for CZR stocks is “Overweight” according to the report published on April 05th, 2021.

-Loop Capital gave a rating of “Buy” to CZR, setting the target price at $82 in the report published on December 11th of the previous year.
+KeyBanc Capital Markets gave a rating of “Overweight” to CZR, setting the target price at $89 in the report published on January 14th of the current year.

 Insider Trading